-The proposed development will be served by five (5) driveways along Ridgewalk Parkway.
+The proposed development will be served by three (5) driveways along Ridgewalk Parkway.
 Two of the site driveways will be on the southern portion of Ridgewalk Parkway and 3 on the northern section.
 Site driveways # 2 and #4 will have full access onto Ridgewalk Parkway, to be aligned with an existing signal.
 Site driveways #1, #3, and #5 will all be right-in / right-out onto Ridgewalk Parkway.
+Proposed Site Driveway 1 is the southernmost driveway to be located across Lunsford Drive from the existing private road which leads to the Walmart Store.